framaRAMA/framarama/docs/en/architecture.md

 ## API

-All components mentioned before provides an API.
-The frontend API is used by the frontend itself, the server API is used by the frontend.
+All components mentioned before provides an API to interact with other components or to controll the system by external systems.

+For example, the frontend API is used by the frontend itself to show up the status information.
+The server API is used by the frontend to retrieve configuration or other data to be able to show up items on the frontend display.